Buffer ETFs

 1. The portfolio problem:

-As many investors experienced first-hand in 2022, simply diversifying across stocks and bonds may not provide enough risk mitigation against changing market conditions.
-But at the same time, sitting on the sidelines in cash or trying to time the markets can prevent investors from achieving their financial goals.
+As many investors experienced first-hand in 2020 and 2022, traditional diversification levers such as stocks and bonds may not always provide enough risk mitigation against changing market conditions.
+At the same time, sitting on the sidelines in cash or trying to time markets can prevent investors from achieving their financial goals.

-Source: Bloomberg, BlackRock.
-Calculation based on monthly returns from 12/31/2013 to 12/31/2023.
+S&P 500 Index returns are based on price returns, the performance of an index or asset based strictly on its current price relative to a previous price, excluding dividends.
+Source: Bloomberg, BlackRock Calculation from 1/1/2008 to 12/31/2025.
+Daily return series used for max drawdown calculation, which is defined as: The peak to trough decline during a specific record period of an index.
+It is usually quoted as the percentage between the peak (highest point) to the trough (lowest point).
 Index performance is for illustrative purposes only.
 Index performance does not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 2. An attractive opportunity for targeted downside protection: